AliForghani/Lidar-with-pdal/README.md

 ```

-Finally, we use below code to plot the intensity raster:
+We can use below code to plot the intensity raster created above by PDAL:
 ```python
 import matplotlib.pyplot as plt import numpy as np